TypicallyThomas/NotForBroadcastAI/README.md

 ## Resolution
 Important to note is that this program was made with a smaller Not for Broadcast window, with resolution set at 1176x662@60.
 This is to allow Python to take screenshots, since it does not work with the game minimised.
 This is a sad limitation to how we're taking the screenshots.

+## Settings
+In order to make the bot recognize vision mixer's indicator color more easily, okay shots' indicator color needed to be change from yellow to blue.

 # Help required
 Right now, there's a few issues with this program that need addressing.
 There's a few TODO's in the scripts, but if you spot any issues in the program you'd like to have a go at fixing, feel free to make a pull request.